EU-OSHA/oira.statistics.deployment/src/oira/statistics/deployment/resources/intro_text.md

 ## Getting Started

+For the best experience with the statistics we recommend to view them in Chrome or Safari.
+There have been reports of display issues when using Firefox.

 ### The Home Screen

-For the best experience with the statistics we recommend to view them in Chrome or Safari.

 After logging in you see the home screen.

 If you get lost at any time, you can click the logo in the top left corner to return here.
 You can also use the “Back”/“Forward” buttons of your browser to navigate.
 The home screen consists of the “-> Start here” dashboard and your country collection.

 ### Collections, Dashboards, Questions

 You can think of collections like folders that contain statistics items.
 Click the country collection to view its contents.

 At the top of the list you will find the available dashboards.
+Individual questions are listed below.
+Dashboards group a set of questions together.
+Clicking a dashboard allows you to view all its questions on one screen.
+It is recommended to first navigate to a dashboard to get an overview instead of directly picking a question, unless you already know the exact title of the question you want.
+Click the Assessments Dashboard now.

-Dashboards allow viewing a set of questions together.
-A question shows an aspect of the statistical data.
-Click one of the dashboards, e.g. the Assessments Dashboard, to view its questions.
+Most dashboards hold a card with some descriptive text about the dashboard.
+The rest of the cards each show a question.
+A question displays an aspect of the statistical data.
+It can take the form of a graph or chart, a table, or just a number.
 Usually you can click the title of a question card to expand the question to its full view.
 This allows you to examine it in more detail.
-Try clicking the title of the card “Accumulated Assessments Over Time”.
+Click the title of the card “Accumulated Assessments Over Time”.

-This takes you to the full view of the question.
+This question shows how the number of assessments in your country has developed over time.
+Each bar represents the number of assessments that were started up until a particular time (the end of a certain month).
+Hover over a bar to see the month and the number of assessments it represents.

+All questions on the Assessments Dashboard deal with the number of assessments in some way.
+Other dashboards have different focusses, e.g. the number of users who have made assessments.

 ### Switching Between Table and Chart